succe3d/iot-honeypot/README.md

   firmware-updater → spiffe://iot-honeypot.local/workload/firmware-updater
   behavior-sim     → spiffe://iot-honeypot.local/workload/behavior-sim

-Attestor: Docker (label-based)
+Attestor: Docker (label based)
-SVID Lifetime: 1 hour (auto-rotated)
+SVID Lifetime: 1 hour (auto rotated)
 ```

-When an attacker compromises a container and attempts lateral movement, the destination container can validate (or reject) the SVID — providing cryptographic evidence of trust boundary violations that correlates with Tetragon's kernel-level observations.
+When an attacker compromises a container and attempts lateral movement, the destination container can validate (or reject) the SVID providing cryptographic evidence of trust boundary violations that correlates with Tetragon's kernel level observations.

 ---